Why are you changing your fees and charges?

 Changes to funding were approved by the Minister of Finance and the Minister of Transport in December 2022.

-Changes to 170 fees and charges were approved by Cabinet in April 2023.
+Changes to 170 fees and charges were approved by government in April 2023.

-Changes to regulations were approved on August 28, 2023.
+Changes to regulations were approved on August 28, 2023 and came into effect on 1 October 2023.

-It’s hard to predict what impact reduced fees will have on the demand to sit licence tests.
-Waka Kotahi will closely monitor behaviour around re-sits.
+It’s hard to predict what impact the new fees will have on the demand to sit licence tests.
+Waka Kotahi is closely monitoring behaviour around re-sits.

 Should issues arise, then Waka Kotahi will address these with agents to see how we can minimise any impacts.